wkhere/bcl/README.md

 * I know yacc well enough
 * I know the theory behind LALR(1) parsers well enough
 * I like the fact that generating parser without grammar conflicts is a guarantee that its complexity is linear;
-  plus, I have totally zero problems with writing a grammar without conflicts
+  plus, I have totally zero problems writing a grammar without conflicts
 * I find yacc useful especially at the experimenting phase, when grammar can change.

 At the same time: